traefik/traefik/docs/content/getting-started/faq.md

     Extract from [rfc7231#section-6.6.4](https://datatracker.ietf.org/doc/html/rfc7231#section-6.6.4).

+### `500 Internal Server Error`

+Traefik returns a `500` response code when the server is unable to fufill the request due to some condtion.

+Common steps to fixing this issue include:
+- Check the configuration for errors
+- Check load balancer for servers

 ### `502 Bad Gateway`

 Traefik returns a `502` response code when an error happens while contacting the upstream service.
+Response code `502` refers to a bad gateway and is related to network issues.

+Common steps to fixing this issue include:
+- Reload the page
+- Check firewall configurations
+- Check DNS for changes
+- Check if API is insecure mode

 ### `503 Service Unavailable`